Giving customers confidence their branding will come out as expected on their custom swag.

 We increased awareness of color matching options in multiple spots within the Design Lab and created a self serve experience for entering custom colors.
 This enabled customers to easily color match any color in an uploaded design.

-Now brand colors are being added more frequently and the final result matches customer expectations.
+A conversion lift of $1.7 million was gained with this new feature.
+Now brand colors are being added more frequently and the final result matches customer expectations.Â

 Team: Custom Ink Ecommerce

-Role: UX Design and Research
+Role: Lead UX Designer and Researcher

 Timeline: 3 weeks